-Ensure the development of the terms and conditions of leases and licences address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of the Act and other relevant legislation.
+- Ensure the development of the terms and conditions of leases and licences address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of the Act and other relevant legislation. - Review all lease and licence application forms and amend as required.